jiachengxiong/ConfSeq/conformation_prediction/README.md

 Alternatively, you may download a pre-trained model checkpoint from [this link](mylink) and place it in the `checkpoints` directory.

 ---
-## 🤖 Inference and Evaluation
+## 🤖 Inference

-To perform inference and evaluation, run:
+To perform inference using different sampling temperatures, run:

 ```
 python infer_and_evaluate_temperature_series.py
 ```

 The generated files will be saved in the `prediction_data` folder.
+Alternatively, Alternatively, you may download the inference results from [this link](mylink) and place them in the `prediction_data` folder

 ---